EmpowerOperations/volition/readme.md

 **TBD: links to published nuget/maven/pip packages**

-## Build the Volition API ##
+## Running Volition ##

-To build the API binaries yourself:

-1. run `gradlew assemble`

-   This will generate C# and Java code in `api\build\generated\source\proto\main`

-   It will also compile the java code to generate `volition-api-0.1.jar` in `api\build\libs.
-This will be used by the optimizer-server.

-   > unfortunately this step will not generate `EmpowerOps.Volition.API.dll` because of a technical limitation of gradle: It currently does not support C#.
-Thus we must manually open visual studio to generate it ourselves.

-2. run _Visual Studio_, open `volition.sln`,

-   Note this solution contains both the simulator-client "ClientRef" and Volition API "Api" projects.

-3. Build `EmpowerOps.Volition.Api`

-   this will generate the `EmpowerOps.Volitiion.API.dll` .net assembly in `api\build\dotnet-bin\`.
-The other files in that folder are windows and linux runtime dependencies.
-These will be used by the simulator-client.

-### Build the reference client ###

-Once you have the API binaries built you can build and run a reference simulator client

-1. run _Visual Studio_, open `volition.sln`

-2. Build `EmpowerOps.Volition.ClientRef`

-   this will generate a runnable executable `EmpowerOps.Volition.RefClient.exe` in `csharp-client-reference\bin\Debug`

-### Build the reference optimizer ###

-Once you have the API binaries built you can also build and run the reference optimizer server:
+Please take a look at the [Releases](https://github.com/EmpowerOperations/volition/releases) for reference binaries.
+You can also see the steps below to build the reference binaries.

-1. run `gradlew assemble`

-   this will generate `oasis-reference-0.1.jar` in `oasis-reference\build\libs`

-2. run `oasis-reference/ref-opt.exe`, which will in turn load and run the newly reference optimizer

 ### Running an optimization with the reference client ###

-Once you have built and run the reference simulator client and reference optimizer server you should see two windows:
+Once you have run the reference simulator client and reference optimizer server you should see two windows:

 ![ref-opt and ref-client side-by-side](docs/ref-optimizer-and-ref-client.png?raw=true)